MariaRosenholm/Maria-Rosenholm/README.md

 &nbsp;

-:school_satchel: Currently I am working on school projects.
-&nbsp;

-&nbsp;

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=MariaRosenholm&theme=swift)
 &nbsp;

 &nbsp;

+I am looking for internship for the summer/autumn 2022!
 If you have any questions, job and intership offers please contact me by &nbsp;

 &nbsp;